bford21/beautiful-jekyll/_posts/2017-11-09-ImplementCoinHive.md

 If you refresh your page you should see the table being populated with your hashrate, total and accepted hashes.
 If you look at your CoinHive dashboard you should also see some activity.
-Congrats you've just successfully embeded a Javascript Monero miner into your page!
+Congrats you've just successfully embeded a javascript Monero miner into your page!

 I reccommend reading CoinHive's <a href="https://coinhive.com/documentation">documentation</a> if you want to learn more about configuring your miner.